 speed - Only available in the "gran.groove.file~" abstraction.
 Used to control the speed of playback for the sampled sound upon re-synthesis.
-For example, a value of 1.0 equivalent is to normal playback speed, 0.5 equals half speed, and 2.0 equals double speed.
+For example, a value of 1.0 is equivalent to normal playback speed, 0.5 equals half the normal speed, and 2.0 twice the normal speed.

 offset_bw - Offset bandwidth.
-Defines the number of milliseconds that the sampling position may randomly deviate from itself.
-The bandwidth represents the total possible deviation in both the positive and negative direction combined.
+Defines the number of milliseconds that the sample offset may randomly deviate from itself.
+The bandwidth represents the total possible deviation with both the positive and negative direction combined.
 The maximum deviation possible in either single direction is one half of the value specified.

 freq - Frequency.
-For some abstractions, specifies the number of grains per seconds produced in Hertz.
-This is equivalent to the inverse of the time between grain onsets expressed in seconds.
-It is preferred over a simple length parameter when the length is being varied in some manner that results in it not being equivalent to the time of the next grain onset, as is the case with asynchronous granular synthesis.
+For some abstractions, specifies the number of grain onsets per second in Hertz or roughly the inverse of the time interval between grain onsets expressed in seconds.
+Frequency is used in addition to grain length because the two are not always inversely related.
+The length can sometimes vary independently from the onset frequency, as is the case in asynchronous granular synthesis.

 freq_bw - Frequency bandwidth.
 Defines as a percentage the maximum amount of random deviation allowed for the frequency parameter.
 The percentage is used to derive the actual deviation in Hertz using the frequency parameter value.
-The use of a percentage ensures that the bandwidth is perceived consistently across the frequency spectrum.
+The use of a percentage allows the bandwidth to be perceived consistently across the frequency spectrum.
 Again the bandwidth is the total deviation possible with both the positive and negative directions combined.